icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

 4. **CDC Parallel**

-    Building on techniques and observations from previous parts, create a data-parallel implementation of your CDC function from homework 2 that uses four x86 cores to achieve parallelism speedup.
+    Building on techniques and observations from previous parts, create a data-parallel implementation of your CDC function from homework 2 that uses four cores of ARM A53 to achieve parallelism speedup.
 The starter code can be found in `hw3/assignment/cdc_parallel`.
-    1. What is the best performance that one could theoretically achieve with a data-parallel mapping of CDC on 4 cores over the single x86 core solution?
+    1. What is the best performance that one could theoretically achieve with a data-parallel mapping of CDC on 4 cores over the single core solution?
         (1 line)
     2. Describe the data-parallel mapping that achieves the best performance.
-        Try to achieve the best speedup over the single x86 core solution.
+        Try to achieve the best speedup over the single core solution.
     3. Implement your design and include your code  in your report.
         ```{hint}
         - Use the techniques shown in the walk-through!